PriyeshMohan/SwiftAnalogueClock/README.md

   end
 ```
 ## Usage
 - Inside your ViewController: Add an outlet or initiate the AnalogueClockView().
-Customise as much as you want :)
+Customize as much as you want :)
 ```xml
   clockView.clockFillColor = .black
   clockView.clockLineWidth = 5